 Just before the trial was to begin, a settlement was reached with the Davis family.
 Terms of the settlement were not disclosed.
-If you or someone you know have been the victim of drunk driving, please contact us.
+If you or someone you know have been the victim of drunk driving, please contact a car accident lawyer at our law firm.
 As any case we handle, we do not take it lightly and will fight for you.

 [Information provided by The Boston Globe]

 Comments are now closed